Last update: 1 month ago

 How to remove mastic adhesive from the surface

 Mastic is an organic adhere that is used to install wall and floor tiles.
-Mastic is not water resistant so it will dissolve when in contact with water.
+Mastic is not water-resistant so it will dissolve when in contact with water.

 Prepare the area

 Removing tile adhesive indoors can be a messy job.
 That’s why you need to prepare the area first.
 Remove valuable objects and small furniture from the room to protect them.
 Cover the rest with a protective sheet and clear the working area.
-The adhesive will create a lot of dust, so wear gloves, protective goggles and protective mask while removing it.
+The adhesive will create a lot of dust, so wear gloves, protective goggles and a protective mask while removing it.
 Wet the floor to reduce the amount of dust in the air.